Double H Coffee

 Related lines

-- Texco Coffee — paired with Double H in “Texco and Double H Brands” 1-lb. copy.
+- Texco Coffee — paired with Double H in “Texco and Double H Brands” 1-lb. copy; Texco persisted to 1942+ where Double H did not.

-- Wesco Coffee · Broncho Coffee — co-listed on the 1917 wholesale card.
+- Wesco Coffee · Broncho Coffee — co-listed on the 1917 wholesale card with both Texco and Double H.

 Wanted